-From 1 September 2021, minimum wages in the Retail Award are increasing.
+From 1 November 2021, minimum wages in 21 awards increased.
 Updated minimum rates are now available in our pay tools.
 See our Annual Wage Review 2021 page for more information.

 Apprentices and trainees are employees who have a formal training contract with their employer.
 Special rates and conditions apply to these employees.

 Use our Pay and Conditions Tool to calculate pay rates for all apprentices including:

 - adult apprentices (an apprentice who is 21 years or older when they start their apprenticeship)